dd9jn/rfc4880bis/crypto-refresh.md

 This value is used to check that the passphrase was correct.
 However, this checksum is deprecated; an implementation SHOULD NOT use it, but should rather use the SHA-1 hash denoted with a usage octet of 254.
 The reason for this is that there are some attacks that involve undetectably modifying the secret key.

+## Algorithm-specific Parts of Keys

+The public and secret key format specifies algorithm-specific parts of a key.
+The following sections describe them in detail.

+### Algorithm-Specific Part for RSA Keys

+The public key is this series of multiprecision integers:

+- MPI of RSA public modulus n;

+- MPI of RSA public encryption exponent e.

+The secret key is this series of multiprecision integers:

+- MPI of RSA secret exponent d;

+- MPI of RSA secret prime value p;

+- MPI of RSA secret prime value q (p < q);

+- MPI of u, the multiplicative inverse of p, mod q.

+### Algorithm-Specific Part for DSA Keys

+The public key is this series of multiprecision integers:

+- MPI of DSA prime p;

+- MPI of DSA group order q (q is a prime divisor of p-1);

+- MPI of DSA group generator g;

+- MPI of DSA public-key value y (= g**x mod p where x is secret).

+The secret key is this single multiprecision integer:

+- MPI of DSA secret exponent x.

+### Algorithm-Specific Part for Elgamal Keys

+The public key is this series of multiprecision integers:

+- MPI of Elgamal prime p;

+- MPI of Elgamal group generator g;

+- MPI of Elgamal public key value y (= g**x mod p where x is secret).

+The secret key is this single multiprecision integer:

+- MPI of Elgamal secret exponent x.

 ## Compressed Data Packet (Tag 8)